-Our program's quality and compliance with State laws are carefully regulated and evaluated annually by the Kansas Department of Health and Environment Childcare Licensing.
+Our program's quality and compliance with State laws are carefully regulated and evaluated annually by the Kansas Department of Health and Environment Child Care Licensing.
 In addition, we also ask parents to complete and return an evaluation of the program intermittently.
-Summaries of evaluations are presented to the JCCC Executive Director of Auxiliary Services to enable them to monitor the quality of our services.
+Summaries of evaluations are presented to the JCCC Business Services Associate Vice President to enable them to monitor the quality of our services.